01 of 10

 08 of 10

-One reason to travel to Eastern Europe is all the great stuff you can buy there.
+One reason to travel to Eastern Europe is all the great goos you can buy.
 Precious and semi-precious stones, Lomonosov Porcelain, music, books, toys, crafts, textiles, baskets, fine Ukrainian embroidery, traditional hats, military memorabilia, and even some food and drink items will have you leaving Eastern Europe with your suitcase full.Continue to 9 of 10 below.

 09 of 10